Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints

 \subsection{Imaging:Allz}

-This simulated WFC imaging-only survey uses all three SDT tiers, but four broad-band filters instead of two.
-The four filters used are $ZYJ$ and $F625W$ ($R$-band) for the shallow and medium tiers, and $YJHF$ for the deep.
-For each tier the area has been adjusted (factors of $\sim$1.8, 2.2, 1.8 for shallow, medium and deep tiers, respectively) to account for the loss of the IFC-S component, and the increase in the number of filters.
-These filters are chosen to span the rest-frame optical, where our spectral models are well defined, and extend to the rest-frame NIR.
-The redistribution of IFC-S time, lack of the selection criteria necessary for IFC-S observations, and additional filter selection, result in a factor of $\sim$3.4 increase in the final SN sample over the possible SDT*.
-See Figure~\ref{allhistres}c and \ref{allhistres}h for the results of this strategy.
-This is the first scenario for which the number of SNe~Ia per 0.1 redshift bin has exceeded the requirements set by the SDT report for all redshift bins.
+This simulated WFC imaging-only survey uses all three SDT tiers, but four broadband filters instead of two.
+The four filters used are $RZYJ$ for the shallow and medium tiers, and $YJHF$ for the deep tier. {\red To account for removing the IFC-S component and increasing the number of filters, the areas have been adjusted by factors of $\sim$1.8, 2.2, and 1.8 for the shallow, medium, and deep tiers, respectively.} These filters are chosen to span the rest-frame optical and NIR wavelength range, where our spectral models are defined.

+The redistribution of IFC-S time, lack of IFC selection criteria, and additional filter selection, results in a factor of $\sim$4.7 increase in the final SN sample over the possible SDT*.
+See Figures~\ref{allhistres}c and \ref{allhistres}h for the results of this strategy.
+This is the first scenario for which the number of SNe~Ia in each 0.1 redshift bin has exceeded the requirements set by the SDT.

-We present a Hubble diagram for the simulated Imaging:Allz and SDT* SN surveys in Figure~\ref{hubble}.
-Within this figure, we compare the expected distance uncertainties (in redshift bins) for both simulations.
-An SDT* survey would cover $0.1 \leq z \leq 1.7$, while the Imaging:Allz data set would cover $0.0 \leq z \leq 3.0$.
-Within the same redshift range the SDT* residuals are on average a factor of two greater.
-At the high-$z$ end however ($z > 2.0 $), the residuals of the Imaging:Allz simulation are on average $\sim4 \times$ grater than the average SDT* residual.
-Neither sample has been corrected for distance bias \citep[as shown in][]{Kessler16}, which leads to some of the larger residual values as seen in the SDT* data at low-$z$.
+After selection requirements and the \BBC\ fit, we present a Hubble diagram for the Imaging:Allz and SDT* SN surveys in Figure~\ref{hubble}.

+The SDT* survey covers $0.1 \leq z \leq 1.7$, while the Imaging:Allz dataset covers $0.0 \leq z \leq 3.0$.
+Within the {\red $0.1 \leq z \leq 1.7$ range, the SDT* distance uncertainties are on average a factor of $\sim 2.4$ worse than those from the Imaging:Allz.
+By contrast, the uncertainties within the high-$z$ end ($z > 2.0 $) of the Imaging:Allz simulation are on average $\sim 3.2$ times worse than the average uncertainty within the $0.1 \leq z \leq 1.7$ range for the SDT* survey.
+To illustrate the sensitivity of \WFIRST, the gold lines show a $w$CDM model with $w=-1.05$.}